omer-priel/networking-final/README.md

 ### Testing

-At first, check that the server is running. affter that run the folow commands in the terminal:
+At first, check that the server is running. after that run the folow commands in the terminal:

 ```bash
 make test-client-help